We’ve updated our trip change and cancellation policies for charters affected by COVID-19. Learn more

 Don’t let the winter keep you from experiencing the great outdoors.
 There are dozens of great ski hills in the Montreal area for groups of all skill levels.
 Classic ski resorts like Mont Tremblant, nearby Bromont or even Jay Peak, in Vermont, are just a few of the options available in the area, and they’re all just a short bus hop away.

 There’s always something going on in Montreal, but doubly so during the summer festival season when the city swells with visitors looking to experience some of the best the city has to offer.
-Wherever your destination in Montreal, a charter bus rental from Bus.com will ensure your group gets to their event in safety, comfort, and style.
+Whether you're organizing an event yourself or you're a professional event planner, a charter bus rental from Bus.com will ensure your group gets to their event in safety, comfort, and style.

 Montreal’s International Jazz Festival is an annual music festival held right downtown in Montreal’s Quartier-des-Spectacles entertainment district.
 The festival features over 3,000 artists from all over the world who perform in over 650 concerts (450 of which are free outdoor performances), and over 2 million attendees visit every year.